John Wanamaker is most famously attributed with the quote: “Half the money I spend on marketing is wasted; the trouble is I don’t know which half.”

 …and we could go on and on and on

 The real question is which are the BEST to track.

 Outcome metrics are what you want at the end of it all – Leads, Qualified Leads, New Clients, Sign Ups to List.
 The trouble with using ONLY these metrics is sometimes you can’t DIRECTLY control them.
 I mean I can’t physical make anyone become a Lead, right?

 Which is why I like to focus more on ACTIVITY metrics which focus on what you’re putting in – number of referral conversations, number of campaigns I run, how many content pieces I publish, the number of touchpoints I have with strategic partners.
 These I can control and, assuming I trust I have the right process for doing it, I trust that my activity will result in outcomes.
 Ultimately, if you don’t do the work it’s unlikely you’ll get the result.

-The final QUALITY metric is my insurance against doing the work but doing it wrong - consistency of posting, article views, page conversion rates.
-It's always nice to have a few metrics that ensure I am focused on HOW I do things as well as HOW OFTEN.
+The final QUALITY metric is my insurance against doing the work but doing it wrong – consistency of posting, article views, and page conversion rates.
+It’s always nice to have a few metrics that ensure I am focused on HOW I do things as well as HOW OFTEN.